obedparla/text-blaze-gmail-snippets/README.md

 ### Authentication

 The authentication should be more reliable.
-Right now it's using Express' sessions to keep track of the access tokens and user data, which isn't a good solution for a production app, but simplifies the app a lot by not requiring a database.
+Right now it's using Express' sessions to keep track of the access tokens and user data with the default "MemoryStore", which isn't a good solution for a production app, but simplifies the app a lot by not requiring a database.
 I also didn't have time to properly tests if the access tokens are being refreshed correctly or what happens when a re-login is required.

 There's also no code to log-out of the app.
 I decided my time was better spent making the UI and the snippet logic better.

+### Logging

+The app has no logging, so if there's an error on the backend/frontend I'd need to check the deployment.

 ### Tests